Aunia Kahn

-Kahn originally began creating art as a therapeutic response to a difficult upbringing as well as chronic illnesses (Ehlers–Danlos syndromes, Mast cell activation syndrome, Dysautonomia), rather than through a wish to build a career as an artist.
-At the urging of a friend, her work was first exhibited publicly in December 2005 as part of the Voices Within Surviving Through the Arts show mounted by the St. Louis Artists' Guild.
-Her work has been in over 300+ exhibitions in over 10 countries; at places such as San Diego Art Institute, Los Angeles Center for Digital Art, IMOCA, St. Louis Art Museum, Contemporary Art Museum St. Louis, Mitchell Museum, and the Jordan Schnitzer Museum of Art.
-She has garnered several awards, having been featured in numerous publications, and represented and collected nationally and internationally, along with being a published author has provided her a platform to guest lectures at colleges and universities.
-She also undertakes commissions and other collaborative projects.
+Kahn originally began creating art as a therapeutic response to a difficult upbringing, as well as chronic illnesses.
+Encouraged by a friend, her work was first exhibited publicly in December 2005 as part of the Voices Within Surviving Through the Arts show mounted by the St. Louis Artists' Guild.
+Her work has been shown at the San Diego Art Institute, Los Angeles Center for Digital Art, IMOCA, St. Louis Art Museum, Contemporary Art Museum St. Louis, Mitchell Museum, and the Jordan Schnitzer Museum of Art.

-Entirely self-taught, her work blends elements of photography, digital painting and collagedue to her severe allergic reaction disease Mast cell activation syndrome where she has had to avoid most mediums due to life-threatening interactions.
-In 2018, with medical intervention and a proper diagnosis, Kahn also now works in colored pencil and watercolor.
-Her art frequently features figurative subjects juxtaposed with symbols and nature.
-Representations of surgical instruments, human anatomy and mortality are common features.
-Some of her work includes aspects of self-portraiture and incorporates likenesses of herself as a way to explore her personal challenges through creativity.
+Self-taught, Kahn works in gouache, acrylic, watercolor and colored pencil.
+Her art frequently features figurative subjects in Maximalist compositions juxtaposed with symbols and nature.

-An interest in tarot led to the creation of the Silver Era Tarot deck, made up of original designs featuring Kahn and author Russell J. Moon, published by Schiffer Publishing in April 2010.
+An interest in tarot led to the creation of the Silver Era Tarot deck, published by Schiffer Publishing in April 2010.

-In October 2010 Kahn curated the Lowbrow Tarot Project, a collection of pieces loosely centered on the lowbrow art style, representing the 22 cards of the Major Arcana and a 23rd piece representing the back of the cards.
-The works were exhibited at La Luz de Jesus gallery, Los Angeles, California, and were published as a coffee table book and a card deck.
+In October 2010, Kahn curated the Lowbrow Tarot Project, a collection of pieces loosely centered on the lowbrow art style, representing the 22 cards of the Major Arcana and a 23rd piece representing the back of the cards.
+The collection was exhibited at La Luz de Jesus gallery, Los Angeles, California, and was published as a coffee table book and a card deck.
 As well as Kahn herself, artists featured included Molly Crabapple, David Stoupakis, Chet Zar, Angie Mason, Daniel Martin Diaz and Chris Mars.

-Her piece Rousing the Whirlwind was chosen by Les Bourgeois vineyard, Rocheport, Missouri, to appear on the label of its limited edition 2005 Syrah.
+Her piece, Rousing the Whirlwind, was chosen by Les Bourgeois vineyard, Rocheport, Missouri, to appear on the label of its limited edition 2005 Syrah.
 The wine went on sale in 2007.